nsforth/nmea0183/README.md

 # Optional features

 Parser supports Mediatek-related PMTKSPF non-standard sentence.
 It is disabled by default.
 Use "mtk" feature if you need it.
+If your receives somehow violates NMEA spec, try disable "strict" feature which enabled by default.
+For example, without "strict" feauture sentence size is set to 120 chars instead of standart NMEA 79 chars.

 # Examples